Where to Get a Mammogram

 Where to get a free or low-cost mammogram

-If you don’t have health insurance or can’t afford a mammogram, you can look for a facility or program in your area that offers free or low-cost mammograms.
+If you don’t have health insurance or can’t afford a mammogram, you can look for a program or health center in your area that offers them for free or at a low cost.
+Some of these programs have eligibility requirements, which means that you might need to provide proof of financial need and health insurance coverage status.

 How to schedule a mammogram